okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-groups-claim/add-groups-claim-custom-as/index.md

 ### Request an access token that contains the Groups claim

 To test the full authentication flow that returns an access token, build your request URL.
+Make sure that you include the `openid` scope in the request.
 For the specific steps on building the request URL, receiving the response, and decoding the JWT, see <GuideLink link="../request-token-claim">Request a token that contains the custom claim</GuideLink>.

-> **Note:** Make sure that you include the `openid` scope in the request.
+> **Note:** In this example, the user signing in to your app is assigned to a group called **Midwest Sales**.

 The resulting URL looks something like this: